wp-plugins/easy-wp-smtp/readme.txt

 = 1.1.5 =

-* Fixed a type in the plugin settings
+* Fixed a typo in the plugin settings
 * SMTP Password is now encoded before saving it to the wp_options table

 = 1.1.4 =